Assistant Professor of Research

 Documentation is found here.
 Since Mendel has evolved since our version for inversion support, some newer file formats may not be supported, so please use the example files included in this distribution as a guide.
 These files are the same ones used for our paper's example.
 For more information on the algorithm, please refer to our manuscript.

 macs is a simulator of the coalescent process that simulates geneologies spatially across chromosomes as a Markovian process.
 The algorithm is similar to the SMC algorithm (McVean and Cardin, Phil Trans Soc R B 2005) in that the algorithm scales linearly in time with respect to sample size and sequence length.
 However, it more accurately models the true coalescent, while supporting all demographic scenarios found in the popular program MS (Hudson, Bioinformatics 2002) making this program appropriate for simulating data for structured populations in genome wide association studies.
-You can get more information and the software from here.
+You can get more information from our paper and download software from here.
 Please post any issues on the Google Code website.

-We have recently implemented a novel variable selection method called pimsa that rapidly samples the posterior distribution to explore main effects and/or higher order interactions in genetic association studies.
+We have recently implemented a novel Bayesian variable selection method called pimsa that rapidly samples the posterior distribution to explore main effects and/or higher order interactions in genetic association studies.
 Our method empirically weight priors on each variable (e.g. SNP, environmental covariate, interaction, etc) based on the data.
 The software can be downloaded here.
 The paper describes application to higher order interactions informed by gene-expression and Gene Ontology knowledge.

 gpu-lasso is a distributed application that enables variable selection to be carried out on large datasets where the number of variables far exceeds the number of observations.
-We designed it for genetic association studies, taking advantage of the compact properties of genotype data.
+I have designed it for genetic association studies, taking advantage of the compact properties of genotype data.
 However it is compatible with continuous valued data as well.
 The program uses OpenCL to carry out data parallel calculations on GPU devices, and MPI to distribute the computational and memory load across multiple hosts.
-More information and code can be downloaded here.
+You can download the paper and supplement.
+Code can be downloaded here.